-Neuromuscular conditions are often complex and varying in degrees of severity.
+Neuromuscular conditions are typically complex and vary in severity.
 For conditions like cerebral palsy and spina bifida, treatment involves more than just the orthopaedic ramifications.
-Therefore, the St. Louis Shriners Hospital is committed to providing full-service care to children who may have the need of neurosurgeons, urologists and more.
+The St. Louis Shriners Hospital also provides a multidisciplinary (neurology, urology, pediatrics) approach to the complex medical needs of these patients.
 Because we strive to coordinate care for each visit to make the most of your time with us, we do our best to provide clinics and care that is collaborative and comprehensive.

 Charcot-Marie-Tooth is a group of disorders that affect the peripheral nerves that carry messages between the brain and muscles throughout the body.
 Treatment may include physical and occupational therapy, braces or splints.
 Surgery may be necessary for severe foot deformities.